rBurgett/StagesApp_Schedule/README.md

 # StagesApp

 StagesApp is a mobile application in four parts.
-There is the mobile application itself, the desktop application, the collaboration server, and the cloud server.
+There is the [mobile application](https://github.com/rBurgett/StagesApp_Schedule#1-stagesapp-mobile-application), the [desktop application](https://github.com/rBurgett/StagesApp_Schedule#2-stagesapp-desktop-application), the [collaboration server](https://github.com/rBurgett/StagesApp_Schedule#3-collaboration-server), and the [cloud server](https://github.com/rBurgett/StagesApp_Schedule#4-cloud-server).
 Development to version 1.0 is scheduled to take three years from start to version 1.0.

 # StagesApp Collaboration Suite